webyrd/minikanren-playground/README.md

 The directory `PaperScreenshots` contains a few possible interface ideas.

+Older, mostly obsolete versions of the playground can be found in the files `assistant1.rkt` through `assistant6.rkt`.

 Thanks to Michael Ballantyne and Alex Warth for discussions and early feedback on the idea, and to Evan Czaplicki, Stephanie Weirich, Nehal Patel, and Matt Hammer for inspiration.